 Artist Statement

-My current body of work is an intimate inquiry into the poetics of arrested motion and profound emotional transition, primarily utilizing dried and decaying botanical forms as my subject.
-I draw a direct parallel between the stillness of the dried flower and the expression of deeply felt human states, such as grief, exhaustion, loss of vitality, and enduring connection.
-By studying the brittle, frozen elegance of these structures, I aim to capture the dynamic tension between life's former momentum and its quiet, present stillness.
+My current body of work is an intimate inquiry into the poetics of natural forms in suspended motion and the emotional transition of dried and decaying flowers.
+I draw a direct parallel between the stillness of dried flowers and the expression of deeply felt human states, such as grief, exhaustion, loss of vitality, and enduring connection.
+By studying the brittle, frozen elegance of these structures, I aim to capture dualities and tension between life's former fullness and its quiet, present stillness.

-My creative process begins with extensive observation, contemplation, and documentation of natural scenes, especially those involving botanical subjects like flowers, roots, and leaves.
-This includes both close-up studies of an object’s essence and observing broader movements in the landscape.
-I curate hundreds of reference photographs and use them as the primary source for memory and nuance.
-The final piece is developed through sketching, where I interpret and modify the composition to emphasize the emotion and underlying movement, translating the intangible quality of these gestures into physical form.
+My creative process begins with extensive observation, contemplation, and documentation of natural forms, especially those involving botanical subjects like flowers, roots, nests, and leaves.
+This includes both close-up studies of an object’s essence and broader movements in the landscape.
+I curate hundreds of personal photographs as a reference and use them as my primary source for cataloguing emotional recall and nuance.
+The composition is developed through sketches, where I interpret and modify it.
+I aim to translate the intangible quality of these gestures into physical form.

-The act of creation itself is a meditative, spiritual dialogue between the subject, my hand, and the surface.
-My work isolates and emphasizes the lines that now embody fatigue and vulnerability, transforming states of loss into visual endurance.
-The final compositions are intended to bring the viewer into a space of shared recognition.
-By contemplating the delicate balance between past vigor and present form, I offer viewers a quiet moment to experience the emotional resonance found within these moments of stillness and transition.
+The act of creation itself through a slow drying acrylic medium is a meditative, spiritual dialogue between the subject, my hand, and the surface.
+My work isolates and emphasizes the lines and textures that embody fatigue and vulnerability, transforming states of loss into resilience.
+The final composition is intended to bring the viewer into a contemplative space.
+I offer viewers a quiet moment to witness and experience profound moments of stillness and transition within themselves.